MarcRocca6/InstagramScheduler/README.md

 This repository is divided up into 5 main module which are:
 1. **Later.com**
-    * Interacts with Later.com APIs to schedule Instagram posts
+    * Interacts with [Later.com](https://later.com/) APIs to schedule Instagram posts.
+[Later.com](https://later.com/) was used to schedule Instagram posts because convention methods such as browser automation and HTTP requests have a high chance of being detected by Instagram which could likely lead to your account being [shadowbanned](https://later.com/blog/instagram-shadowban)
 2. **Untapped.com**
-    * Retrieves and generates liquor from the Untapped.com website related Instagram content
+    * Retrieves and generates liquor from the [Untapped.com](https://untappd.com/) website related Instagram content
 3. **ImageSearch**
     * Finds a selection of images that are suitable to be used for a particular Instagram post
 4. **Instagram Bot**